 What is a NAICS Size Standard?

 If you are a current GSA contractor or potentially looking to sell products or services on the GSA Schedule, you’ll need to know how to find opportunities in your industry.
-Like any other business decision, federal contracting requires research into potential costs, benefits, and industries.
-As a GSA Schedule contractor, North American Industry Classification System codes (NAICS) can help you better understand what opportunities exist in your field for advancement in the federal contracting sphere.
-NAICS codes designate specific industries with specific codes, and these codes are then related to certain Special Item Numbers (SINS) used to classify goods and services on GSA Schedules.
+Federal contracting requires research into potential costs, benefits, and initiatives like any other business decision.
+As a GSA Schedule Contractor, the North American Industry Classification System codes (NAICS) can help you better concisely comprehend what opportunities exist in your field for success in the federal marketplace, and can help your company determine if you are considered a small business.

-Under the recent GSA MAS consolidation, SINs and NAICS codes are often the same, or at least very similar.
-Since SINs are what contractors use to classify the products and services they wish to sell to the government through a GSA Schedule contract, this makes understanding NAICS codes an important early step for new contractors and potential contractors understand what primary NAICS Code they have and how it affects them.
+Under the GSA MAS Consolidation, SINs, and NAICS Codes are often the same or share many similarities.
+Since SINs are what contractors use to classify the products and services they wish to sell to the government through a GSA Schedule contract, it is of the utmost importance that new and potential contractors understand what primary NAICS Code they have and how it affects them.

-As a GSA Schedule contractor ourselves, we know NAICS codes can decide whether you are able to take advantage of certain opportunities and set-asides for small businesses, making them a crucial identifier for your business.
-Now that we understand the basics of NAICS codes, let’s learn about NAICS size standards.
+As a GSA Schedule contractor ourselves, we know NAICS Codes can decide whether you are able to take advantage of certain opportunities and set-asides for small businesses, making them a crucial identifier for your business.
+Below, I will go into further detail on NAICS size standards.

 What is a NAICS Size Standard?

-NAICS codes are used to decide whether a company qualifies as a small business concern for federal contracting purposes.
-Your NAICS code size standard is determined by either your business size in number of employees, or receipts in millions of dollars within an industry.
+NAICS Codes are used to decide whether a company qualifies as a small business concern for federal contracting purposes.
+Your NAICS Code size standard is determined by either your business size in the number of employees or receipts in millions of dollars within an industry.

-The Small Business Administration (SBA) lists the relevant size standards for your NAICS code on their website.
-This eliminates a lot of guesswork and uncertainty, allowing for a quicker, easier, and more objective method of determining business size.
+The Small Business Administration (SBA) lists the relevant size standards for your primary NAICS Code on its website.
+This eliminates a lot of the guesswork and uncertainty, allowing for a quicker, easier, and more objective method of determining business size.

-Each contractor requires at least one NAICS code as a primary NAICS code, which you can find on your GSA eLibrary.
-If you are already a GSA Schedule contractor, you can find your NAICS codes by searching for your company’s SAM.gov profile and going into your representations and certifications page.
+Each contractor requires at least one NAICS Code as a primary NAICS code, which you can find on your GSA eLibrary.
+If you are already a GSA Schedule contractor, you can find your NAICS Codes by searching for your company’s SAM.gov profile and going into your representations and certifications page.
 The size standard of your business in each of the NAICS codes you have established with the GSA is listed under FAR 52.212-3: Offeror Representations and Certifications Commercial Items.
-The information will be listed in a table which describes the size standards for each NAICS code of your business and whether it meets the small business threshold.
+The information will be listed in a table that describes the size standards for each NAICS Code of your business and whether it meets the small business threshold.
 This is important to keep track of for contract compliance and marketing purposes.

-On the other hand, if you are considered a small business within your NAICS Code, that means that you are eligible for small business set-asides.
-Due to the small business size status, GSA is especially interested in your sales because agencies can purchase from you to meet some of their socioeconomic concern requirements.
+If you are considered a small business within your NAICS Code, that means that you are eligible for small business set-asides.
+Due to the small business size status, GSA is especially interested in ensuring your success, as agencies can purchase from you and meet some of their socioeconomic concern requirements.

-For set asides, contracts between $3,500 and $150,000 must be set aside for small businesses, and contracts of $150,000 or more are required to be set aside if there are two or more small business contractors who could fulfill the job.
-The SBA must approve plans for “other than small” businesses who are prime contractors to use small businesses as subcontractors.
-Other than small businesses are simply businesses that do not meet the requirements to be determined small businesses according to their NAICS codes.
+For small business set-asides, contracts between $3,500 and $150,000 must be set aside for small businesses, and contracts of $150,000 or more are required to be set aside if there are two or more small business contractors who could fulfill the job.
+The SBA must approve plans for “other than small” businesses that are prime contractors to use small businesses as subcontractors.
+Other than small businesses are simply businesses that do not meet the requirements to be determined by small businesses according to their NAICS Codes.

-If you would like to get a good idea of whether or not your business would qualify as a small business concern, you can use the size standards tool at sba.gov.
-Once you have learned the size standard of your business or its component NAICS codes, you will have a better idea of the opportunities that are available to your business in the world of federal contracting.
+If you are looking to get a good idea of whether your business would qualify as a small business, you can utilize the SBA’s size standards tool to determine this.
+Once you have learned the size standard of your business or its component NAICS codes, you will have a better idea of the opportunities that are available to your business in the federal market.